jtramm/minray/README.md

 ## Citing minray

-Papers discussing random ray, ARRC, or minray should in general refer to:
+Papers wishing to cite random ray, ARRC, or minray should in general refer to:

 John R. Tramm, Kord S. Smith, Benoit Forget, and Andrew R. Siegel.
 The Random Ray Method for neutral particle transport.
 Journal of Computational Physics,